Static horizons in cosmology: The case of constant equation of state

+We note that the constant shift, $l_s$, is due to the black hole, and the other part is purely cosmological.

+The spatial curvature is proportional to $\frac{\omega}{f^2}$.
+In order to have negligible curvature for large $f$, we require $\omega(R)$ to be a dimension-less constant that we choose to be $\omega_0=(\beta_0 l_s^2)^{\frac{1}{3}}$ such that for both $l_s=0$ and $\beta_0=0$ we have zero curvature.
+We note that simply requiring $\omega$ to tend to zero for large (or small) values of $R$ is not enough, since small $R$ for late time can correspond to large $f$.
+Therefore, to have an asymptotically vanishing spatial curvature, we need to choose a nonzero constant for $\omega_0$ that becomes zero when the black hole or cosmological matter is absent.
+This constant $\omega$ behaves like a conical singularity at the center of the $R$ coordinate.

-According to \eqref{bhf} the metric away from the transition point only depends on $\zeta$ and $b_{\pm}$.
-Therefore our calculations regarding the apparent horizon remain the same as the white-hole case and we can have an apparent horizon which tends to a constant for large time.
+According to Eq. \eqref{bhf}, the metric away from the transition point only depends on $\zeta$ and $b_{\pm}$.
+Therefore, our calculations regarding the apparent horizon remain the same as the white hole case, and we can have an apparent horizon that tends to a constant for large times.

+Intuitively, we expect a non-zero flow towards the black hole.
+Here we show that this is indeed the case in appropriate (black hole) coordinates.